Employer Branding: Strategies, Measurement, and Examples

 Can you think of anyone else who would be better suited to promote your branding strategy than your employees?
 Of course not.

 Talk to your employees and encourage them to share their reviews on social channels.
 For example, they can share videos or written testimonials of their favorite aspect of working there.
+You can promote these videos on your IG business profile.
+Get some likes initially to build momentum.

 Aligning Your Employer Branding Recruitment Strategy